Melissa & Regent Of London Powder Compacts History & Heritage

 No records survive of the manufacturing concerns responsible for the Melissa & Regent of London brands of vanities.
+However, we are committed to searching for information.
 In these instances the accessories contained with the powder compacts and vanity sets enable us to build up a picture of the history of these delightful mid-century collectibles.
 Case construction and similarities of lid designs yield further clues.
 When we liaise with other collectors and specialists we can pool information.
 It is often possible to find when firms ceased to exist and this is helpful in dating brands such as Melissa & Regent of London.
 Vintage powder compacts can often be dated by their styles and sizes.
 For example many loose powder compacts fitted with full inner lids were made in the 1930s, 1940s and 1950s.

 By the 1950s compact manufacturers were focused on designing cases that could house both types of face powder - loose and pressed.
 These were & are still known as convertible powder compacts and they did not have full inner lids.
 By the 1950s compressed face powder was used all over the world.
 Max Factor Creme Puff was launched in 1953.
 It is still immensely popular today.
 Fortunately, Max Factor have not changed the size of powder pan (67 mm) and so it fits all vintage convertible powder compacts.
 Max Factor created Creme Puff to give film stars such as Judy Garland, Jean Harlow and Joan Crawford flawless complexions throughout the day when they would be spending many hours filming.